-FortiGate can be deployed outside the marketplace launcher if you want to install it manually from the AMI for some reason, such as if your organization does not allow access to the AWS marketplace website.
+You can deploy FortiGate-VM outside the marketplace launcher if you want to install it manually from the AMI for some reason, such as if your organization does not allow access to the AWS marketplace website.
 There are AMI images publicly available in various regions for the versions already listed in the marketplace.
-Note this deployment works only with AMI for BYOL licensing.
+This deployment works only with AMI for BYOL licensing.
 Deploying from AMI designed for on-demand is not supported.

-If you want to install the latest FortiGate versions immediately after release from Fortinet but you do not see them published in the marketplace or publicly available in the AWS portal, you can always deploy older versions of FortiGate available on the marketplace or the AWS portal as publicly available AMIs, then upgrade using the ".out" upgrade files, which are available at Customer Service & Support.
+If you want to install the latest FortiGate-VM versions immediately after release from Fortinet but you do not see them published in the marketplace or publicly available in the AWS portal, you can always deploy older versions of FortiGate-VM available on the marketplace or the AWS portal as publicly available AMIs, then upgrade using the ".out" upgrade files, which are available at Customer Service & Support.

-- Log into the AWS EC2 console and navigate to AMIs.
+- Log in to the AWS EC2 console and navigate to IMAGES > AMIs.
 Select the appropriate region.

 - Find the desired public AMI from the list of AMI IDs corresponding to your region.

 - Click Next: Configure Instance Details.
 Configure instance details:

 - In the Network field, select the VPC that you created.

 - In the Subnet field, select the public subnet.